-An Alternate Reality Episode is slightly different from an episode that incorporates an Alternate Reality
+An Alternate Reality Episode is slightly different from an episode that incorporates an Alternate Universe.

 In an Alternate Reality Episode, the usual main characters are absent.
 The main cast is still here, but they're playing "themselves" in a different role.
 Maybe Alice is now a Dot Com boom millionaire instead of a lowly research assistant, or the other way around.
 The point is that it's our heroes being different people, not the same people visiting a different place.

 Typically, the "normal" situation may get a look-in for a couple of scenes at the start or end of the episode, but there should not be any clear link between the characters - Alice the millionaire should not wake up as Alice the research assistant, or have Bob her millionare buddy visiting her, asking why everything is different.

 Compare with Parody Episode (this trope could be considered the serious side of the coin) and Elseworld.
 This may be a Mirror Universe episode where we see what the cast would be like if they were evil (especially in Star Trek).

 - Neon Genesis Evangelion Episode 26 has what is more of a Alternate Reality Segment, but it plays out like such an episode none-the-less, showing a world where the series, instead of being a Science Fiction Mecha Drama set After the End, is a Slice of Life Romantic Comedy set in a perfectly normal (well, normal by anime standards) High School.
 The segment plays out in-universe as an attempt to show Shinji that he could lead a happy life without being an Evangelion pilot.